MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/editions-cloud-app-security-o365.md

 This article describes the differences between Defender for Cloud Apps and Office 365 Cloud App Security.

-For information about licensing, see the [Microsoft Defender for Cloud Apps licensing datasheet](https://aka.ms/mcaslicensing).
+For information about licensing, see the [Microsoft 365 licensing datasheet](https://aka.ms/M365EnterprisePlans).

 ## Microsoft Defender for Cloud Apps